ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/iam-roles-for-service-accounts/create-iam-roles-for-service-accounts.md

 This will do the following for you:

 1. Create an IAM Role in AWS
-2. Create a Service Account in your Kubernetes cluster
+2. Create a service account in your Kubernetes cluster
-3. Annotate the Service Account with the IAM Role ARN
+3. Annotate the service account with the IAM Role ARN

 Visit the AWS console and verify the IAM Role.
 Pay close attention to the trust policy associated with the IAM Role.